Mail-Order Specialty Drugs: A Guide to Limited Distribution

 Below are illustrative case summaries of specific high-profile specialty drugs that exemplify mail-order–only distribution:

 Synagis (Palivizumab) – A monoclonal antibody given monthly to prevent RSV in high-risk infants.
 Synagis is approved by the FDA with the stipulation that it be shipped via specialty pharmacy.
-The official Synagis website declares, “SYNAGIS is only available through a Limited Distribution Specialty Pharmacy Network.” ([5]).
-In practice, hospitals and clinics cannot simply order Synagis from a wholesaler for stock; instead, they or the patient’s family must work through one of the pre-approved specialty distributors (e.g. McKesson’s Biological Specialty, MedImpact Specialty) for each dose.
+The official Synagis HCP website declares, ”SYNAGIS is only available for order through approved Specialty Distributors and through a Limited Distribution Specialty Pharmacy Network.” ([6]).
+In practice, hospitals and clinics cannot simply order Synagis from a wholesaler for stock; instead, they or the patient’s family must work through one of the pre-approved specialty distributors (e.g. Cardinal Health, CuraScript, McKesson) for each dose.
 This ensures control of supply, patient eligibility, and infusion scheduling.
 Implication: Every Synagis administration is tied to a mail-order distribution system.

 Revlimid (Lenalidomide) – A blockbuster oral drug for multiple myeloma and other cancers.
-When it was marketed by Celgene (now BMS), Revlimid was part of a tightly controlled distribution program.
-Company filings reveal that “the specialty drugs we purchase from Celgene… [are] not available from any other source” ([7]).
+Originally marketed by Celgene (acquired by Bristol Myers Squibb in 2019), Revlimid has been part of a tightly controlled distribution program.
+Generic lenalidomide entered the market in 2022, but distribution remains restricted through the REMS (Risk Evaluation and Mitigation Strategy) program.
+Company filings reveal that “the specialty drugs we purchase from Celgene… [are] not available from any other source” ([8]).
 Revlimid has a mandated patient registry (to prevent fetal exposure), reinforcing that only certified specialty pharmacies handle it.
-Moreover, Celgene’s agreements with specialty pharmacies (as cited in Diplomat’s SEC filings) positioned Revlimid as a limited-distribution drug ([7]).
+Moreover, Celgene’s agreements with specialty pharmacies (as cited in Diplomat’s SEC filings) positioned Revlimid as a limited-distribution drug ([8]).
 Patients typically receive Revlimid shipments at home or through a specialty pharmacist, and pharmacies outside the network cannot fill Revlimid prescriptions.
 Implication: Revlimid exemplifies a high-cost oral specialty being exclusively mail-distributed.

 Imbruvica (Ibrutinib) – An oral kinase inhibitor approved for chronic lymphocytic leukemia and other B-cell malignancies.
 AbbVie/Pharmacyclics (the manufacturer) maintains an authorized Specialty Pharmacy Network to dispense Imbruvica ([10]).
 Its professional site clearly lists only specialized pharmacies as dispensing partners, not retail chains.
 When prescribed, Imbruvica scripts are typically sent to one of these specialty pharmacies (e.g. Biologics LLC, Onco360, Optum Specialty) which then mails the drug to the patient or coordinates delivery to the oncologist’s office.
 Implication: Even an oral cancer drug taken daily by patients is handled solely through mail-order specialists.